-Please make sure you follow your helmet manufacturer’s instructions because all are different and you don’t want to ruin such a costly device.
+Please make sure you follow your helmet manufacturer’s instructions because they are all different and you don’t want to ruin such a costly device.

 Here are Wren’s before and after scans so you can see the difference and/or compare your own Cranial Tech initial scans.

-And here are Hank’s first scans and then we had him scanned at the same time as Wren’s “after” scans just to see if he really did round out and self-correct.
+And below, here are Hank’s first scans, and then we had him rescanned at the same time as Wren’s “after” scans just to see if he really did round out and self-correct.
 With Hank’s scans below, you have to compare where the blue arrow moved to from the left side report to the right side report as they didn’t do a “before and after” like they did for Wren.

 There are decals that you can order online (Here’s a cute Etsy Shop or Bling Your Band), but I didn’t have time to order those either, and honestly, by the time I got the velcro and the bows put on her helmet, she was nearly out of it!